perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 6 - Analysis and Validation.md

 7. Examine contents of all data files in folders (starting from root directory)
 8. Recover file contents for all password-protected files (use password recovery tools)
 9. Identify function of every executable file (`.exe`) that does not match <u>known hash values</u>
-10. Maintain control of all evidence and findings
+10. maintain control of all evidence and findings

 ## Using OSForensics to Analyse Data
 - Can perform forensics analysis on the following file systems: